corallab-base/Docker-Tips/README.md

 SSHFS (SSH File System) provides a way to check and edit server files by our machine's file system GUI.

-Example command to mount a remote directory.
+Example command to mount a remote directory to local directory `mnt`.

 `sudo sshfs server_name@server_ip:~/server_folder /mnt`